Pipe Dimensions: NPS, Schedules, Bore Types, and Ends

 When discussing pipe dimensions, it’s important to recognize that accurate measurement requires more than just a tape measure.
 Pipe dimensions are primarily defined by their size and schedule numbers.
-You may come across terms such as NPS (Nominal Pipe Size), NB (Nominal Bore), and DN (Diameter Nominal).
 The American Society of Mechanical Engineers (ASME) has established standards, particularly ASME B36.10 and B36.19, which provide guidelines for these dimensions.
-A complete description of pipe dimensions typically includes the outer diameter (OD), wall thickness (WT), and length of the pipe.
+A complete description of pipe dimensions typically includes the outer diameter (OD), wall thickness (WT), and pipe length.

 Pipes are also categorized by their bore size:

-Small-bore pipes are generally defined as those with a nominal size of 2 inches or less.
+Small-bore pipes: Generally defined as those with a nominal size of 2 inches or less.
 These pipes are typically used for applications such as instrument connections, drain lines, sampling points, and vents.
-While they are often considered non-critical and usually do not require detailed stress analysis, it is important to note that smaller pipes can be susceptible to vibration and potential fatigue failure if not adequately supported.
+While they are often considered non-critical and do not usually require detailed stress analysis, smaller pipes can be susceptible to vibration and fatigue failure if not adequately supported.

 Pipes aren’t always manufactured in a single, fixed length.
 To accommodate varying construction needs, standard pipe lengths are categorized as: